grokify/ringcentral-sdk-ruby/docs/usage/answering-rules/Answering-Rules-Call-Forwarding.md

 ## Answering Rule Resource

-Each RingCentral account has two answering rule resources, one for business hours and another for after hours.
-These can be configured by end-users using the RingCentral Online Account Portal under Extension Call Handling & Forwarding.
+Each RingCentral extension has two answering rule resources, one for business hours and another for after hours.
+These can be configured by end-users using the RingCentral Online Account Portal under extension Call Handling & Forwarding.

 The API endpoints are as follows: